vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

 Please note that the user configured for vSphere Cloud Provider will be used by all Kubernetes users on the same cluster.
 If one single user is not sufficient for different use cases, it is recommended to utilize [Kubernetes RBAC Authorization](https://kubernetes.io/docs/admin/authorization/rbac/) to drive authorization decisions, allowing admins to dynamically configure access policies through the Kubernetes API.

-In some cases, however, you may still want to customize the privileges for vSphere Cloud Provider user:
+In some cases, however, Administrator may still want to customize the privileges for vSphere Cloud Provider user:

 1. SPBM support in vSphere Cloud Provider was introduced in Kubernetes 1.7 release.
-If you are still using 1.6 or older release, you may want to remove SPBM related privileges to keep required privileges to a minimal.
+For 1.6 or older release, remove SPBM related privileges to keep required privileges to a minimal.
 2. Kubernetes RBAC mode was stabilized as of 1.8 release.
-If you are using 1.7 or older release, you may still want to customize the privileges for vSphere Cloud Provider user based on different use cases.
-It's recommended to assign different roles to the same user instead of switching to a different user, in which case you'll need to restart kubelet, which might be a concern in production environment.
+For 1.7 or older release, Administrator may still want to customize the privileges for vSphere Cloud Provider user based on different use cases.
+It's recommended to assign different roles to the same vCenter user instead of switching to a different vCenter user, in which case Kubelet needs to be restarted, which might be a concern in production environment.

 Here are [some examples](https://vmware.github.io/vsphere-storage-for-kubernetes/documentation/vcp-roles.html) to customize roles and privileges for vSphere Cloud Provider user.